My regular reader will know about my traditional antipathy towards the vexed issue of business valuations.

 Preparation, profitability, securing of earnings and getting the hell out of your own business …. that’s what drives value.

-If still, you really, really, really need to know or just want some peace of mind or a document you can waft in front of potential buyer, instruct someone with valuation ‘blood on their hands’.
+If still, you really, really, really need to know or just want some peace of mind or a document you can waft in front of the potential buyer, instruct someone with valuation ‘blood on their hands’.
 An expert who can provide the clarity and justification required to make it a worthwhile exercise.

 Having seen the variables involved in this process, you can start to understand what impact different valuation decisions might have on your end price and expectation;